CoFounder Conflict: Resolving Business Dilemmas Like a Boss

 Much like the dating game of the 21st century, there’s a multitude of platforms to find prospective cofounders.

 Just like the above resources, prospective cofounder platforms have pros and cons, but they can still be an effective place to find talented individuals.
-Here are five different highly rated platforms.
+Here are four different highly rated platforms.

 Finding a prospective cofounder is much like finding a life partner — you’ll want to date first and get to the core traits that are essential for your startup and compatibility together.